 This is another version of my mechanical LEGO pendulum clock.
-This clock is truly practical: it runs for 35 hours, it is very easy to rewind, and it should be accurate to within a minute per day.
+This clock is truly practical: it runs for 35 hours, it is very easy to rewind, and it is accurate to within a few seconds per day, or just about 1 minute after running for 2 weeks straight.
 It uses a Galileo escapement for efficiency, although it is built in a different configuration to accommodate LEGO constraints, and to make it easy to see at the front of the clock.
 It is driven by a chain that can simply be pulled through the clock to rewind.
 The pendulum bob can be precisely positioned with a screw, allowing it to be very accurate.

 Here is a video of the clock in action.